Jeffrey Epstein: Investigations

-On September 4, James O'Keefe published on Twitter an exposé on Deputy Chief Joseph Schnitt of DOJ Special Operations, in which the latter said that there were "thousands and thousands of pages of files" relating to Epstein and that the DOJ would "redact every Republican or conservative person in those files," while also "[leaving] all the liberal, Democratic people in those files."
-Epstein's brother Mark Epstein would allege much the same on November 17, stating he had heard from "a pretty good source" that a team in Virginia was "sanitizing" and "scrubbing the files to take Republican names out."

-On November 12, 2025, Adelita Grijalva gave the final 218th signature to Thomas Massie's discharge position, forcing the creation of the Epstein Files Transparency Act.
+On September 4, 2025, James O'Keefe published an exposé on Deputy Chief Joseph Schnitt of DOJ Special Operations, in which the latter said there were "thousands and thousands of pages of files" relating to Epstein and the DOJ would "redact every Republican or conservative person in those files", while "[leaving] all the liberal, Democratic people in those files".
+Epstein's brother Mark alleged the same, stating he had heard from a "good source" that a team in Virginia was "sanitizing" and "scrubbing the files to take Republican names out."
+On November 12, Adelita Grijalva gave the final 218th signature to Massie's discharge position, forcing the creation of the Epstein Files Transparency Act.
+It requires the attorney general to "make publicly available" all files pertaining to the prosecution of Epstein within 30 days, and give the Judiciary Committees an unredacted "list of all government officials and politically exposed persons" named in the files.